 Nouryon recognizes that climate change has a fundamental impact on the global environment, society and business economics and we aim to reduce the greenhouse gas emissions of our operations.
 We recognize and support the UN Paris Climate Agreement as the global framework for combatting climate change.
 We use carbon footprint as a measure of our resource efficiency.
 We focus on increasing the energy and raw material efficiency of our operations through continuous improvement of existing processes as well as the adoption of innovative processes and technologies and through the use of low-carbon energy.
-See attached our Sustainability report on page 16 and our position statements on climate change and carbon reduction, circular economy.
-We hold memberships member of various associations: American Chemistry Council (ACC), the China Petroleum & Chemical Industry Federation (CPCIF), the Europe European Federation of the Chemical Industry (CEFIC), the Association for the German Chemical Industry (VCI), the association of the Dutch Chemical Industry (VNCI), the Association for Innovation and Chemical Industries in Sweden (IKEM), and the Chemical Industry Federation of Finland.
+See page 20 of our attached Sustainability report, as well as our attached position statements on climate change and carbon reduction, circular economy.
+We hold memberships member of various associations, including: American Chemistry Council (ACC), the China Petroleum & Chemical Industry Federation (CPCIF), the European Federation of the Chemical Industry (CEFIC), the Association for the German Chemical Industry (VCI), the Association of the Dutch Chemical Industry (VNCI), and the Association for Innovation and Chemical Industries in Sweden (IKEM).

-In 2021, we completed a comprehensive qualitative analysis using the Task Force on Climate-related Financial Disclosures (TCFD) framework, including scenario analysis for both transition and physical risks - using leading climate models.
+In 2021, we completed a comprehensive qualitative analysis using the Task Force on Climate-related Financial Disclosures (TCFD) framework -including scenario analysis for both transition and physical risks - using leading climate models.

-- Positions Statements June 2022.pdf - Usustainability-report-2021-en-fullversion.pdf
+Nouryon Position Statements June 2023.pdf

+Usustainability-report-2022-english.pdf

-Describe the process(es) your organization has in place to ensure that your engagement activities are consistent with your overall climate change strategy
+Describe the process(es) your organization has in place to ensure that your external engagement activities are consistent with your climate commitments and/or climate transition plan

-Nouryon has a climate policy team in place that helps ensure we have proper coordination between various functions that impact and guide these issues.
+Nouryon has a Government Affairs team and Corporate Responsibility Council that help ensure we have proper coordination between various functions that impact and guide these issues.
 In particular, we develop and agree on positions related to climate that accurately characterize our ongoing efforts to reduce our carbon footprint as well as our corporate objectives and commitments.
-By aligning the various functions on the internal policy team, we ensure that our engagement activities and related messaging are consistent with our overall climate strategy."
+By aligning the various functions, we ensure that our engagement activities and related messaging are consistent with our overall climate strategy.